What to Expect in a Session

 No prior experience necessary!
 Even if you feel nothing or numbness in your body or don’t feel in touch with your emotions or creativity, we can start where you are.
 This type of awareness takes practice, and all you need is the willingness to try.
 You can’t do it wrong!

-[This structure is not rigid, and can be adapted depending on what you’re needing (and even thrown out if, for example, you are dealing with a crisis and need different, more immediate resources/support) ]
+[(This structure is not rigid, and can be adapted depending on what you’re needing (and even thrown out)]

-1) Mindfulness or body regulating/nervous system support exercise to become present (5-10 min)
+1) If you chose, we can start with mindfulness or body regulating/nervous system support exercise to become present (5-10 min)

 2) Check-In (10-15 minutes): Sharing about your current life and what’s on your mind